A brief overview of the Mahabharata

 successor of the throne would be Yudhisthira.
 For Duryodhana,

-the King Dhritarashtra's first-blood son, this was a big pain and
+the King Dhritarashtra's first-born son, this was a big pain and

 he therefore strived every effort to contrive all unthinkable intrigues